dotnet/docs/docs/standard/garbage-collection/using-objects.md

 > - [Implement a Dispose method](implementing-dispose.md)
 > - [Implement a DisposeAsync method](implementing-disposeasync.md)

 Objects that implement <xref:System.IDisposable?displayProperty=fullName> or <xref:System.IAsyncDisposable?displayProperty=fullName> should always be properly disposed of, regardless of variable scoping, unless otherwise explicitly stated.
-Objects that define a finalizer usually call <xref:System.GC.SuppressFinalize%2A?displayProperty=nameWithType> with an argument of `this` from either their `Dispose` or DisposeAsync` implementation.
-This is to ensure that when their cleanup functions are called, they indicate the finalizer need not run.
+Types that define a finalizer to release unmanaged resources usually call <xref:System.GC.SuppressFinalize%2A?displayProperty=nameWithType> from either their `Dispose` or `DisposeAsync` implementation.
+Calling <xref:System.GC.SuppressFinalize%2A> indicates to the GC that the finalizer has already been run and the object shouldn't be promoted for finalization.

 ## The using statement